fncbook/fnc/home.md

 ```{warning}
 There are some changes from the print editions.
 Exercise numbers may not align.
 ```

+## Supporting us

+This resource is provided free of charge.
+If you find it useful, please consider [supporting us](https://buymeacoffee.com/tobydriscoll)!

+## Codes

 Codes are available for [Julia](#section-setup-julia), [MATLAB](#section-setup-matlab), and [Python](#section-setup-python).
 Please see the section on @section-key-differences for a discussion of the differences between these languages.